shaqdeff/Math-Magicians/README.md

 # Math-Magicians

-Math Magicians is a calculator app built with React
+Math Magicians is a calculator app built with React.

 ## Built With